Budget and Contract Tables

 The values populate and move across the columns in the variance section as the cost status changes.

 - Variance: The difference between Projected Budget and Projected Costs.
-If the Projected Budget value is 11,900 and Projected Costs value is 9,900, the value in the Variance column is 2,000.
+If the Projected Budget value is 11,900 and the Projected Costs value is 9,900, the value in the Variance column is 2,000.

 - Forecast Variance: The amount of money made or lost due to midproject adjustments.